 Because of the final score, there have always been accusations that the Cougars ran it up.
 And there’s also a lot of false information.

 The score was 24-6 in the 3rd quarter.
 It was a competitive game.
 Afterward, TU coach Glenn Dobbs tried to explain away the result by telling the media that most of his players were suffering from the flu.
 Coach Yeoman dismissed that line of excuses by saying, “I don’t think the Tulsa kids played very hard.”

 Tulsa guard Dick Miller tells a different story.
 He says the Tulsa team was there to compete.

 “You may not believe this, but we thought we could stay right with them,” Miller said.
 “We thought if we could stay within a couple touchdowns, we might get lucky.”

 Unfortunately for Tulsa, that wasn’t the case.
 UH scored the last 10 times they had the ball.
 In all, the Cougars scored 14 touchdowns.
 13 extra points (Lieweke missed one in the 3rd quarter).
 And a field goal.

 The Coogs finished with 762 yards as 12 different players scored six different ways (rush, pass, field goal, INT return, punt return, PAT).
 The Cougars threw only 16 passes in the game and out-rushed Tulsa 555-86.

-The score was not an aberration.
-It was, in fact, revenge.
-Revenge for Tulsa’s 21-13 home win in 1967.
+The game was a revenge game for Tulsa’s 21-13 home win in 1967.
 Many UH players saw 1968 as their chance to get even.

 “Coach Yeoman was kind of bewildered,” Lieweke said in the postgame.
 “I don’t think he wanted to run up the score but everyone was up for the game.
 Last year, we were rated 10th in the country and went up to Tulsa and lost.”